CaptainRich/Dir_List/README.md

 **'python -m pip install easygui'**.
 Subsequently the installation can be verified with the command:
 **'python -m pip show easygui'**.

+The bundling utility 'PyInstaller' must also be installed to the virtual environment.
+This is necessary to produce an EXE that can be run from Windows (without starting VSCode and activating the virtual environment).
+**'python -m pip install pyinstaller'**.
+To bundle the required files into an EXE, issue the command **"pyinstaller --noconsole directory-scan.py"** from the active virtual environment.

 ## Usage
 There are three ways to use this small programs: (1) the Python IDLE, (2) VS Code, or (3) Windows Explorer.